Introduction

 Conclusion

-Each Playwright alternative solves different problems: Cypress for dev experience, Selenium for language flexibility, Puppeteer for Chrome-only, TestCafe for codeless, WebdriverIO for modularity, Katalon/Ranorex for enterprise, and Autonoma for zero maintenance.
+Each Playwright alternative solves different problems: Cypress for dev experience, Selenium for language flexibility, Puppeteer for Chrome-only, TestCafe for codeless, WebdriverIO for modularity, Katalon/Ranorex for enterprise.
+Autonoma sits in a different category entirely: codebase-driven test generation with managed preview environments, for teams whose real bottleneck is ongoing maintenance rather than framework syntax.

-Next step: Test 5-10 real scenarios in your top two choices.
+Next step: Test 5-10 real scenarios in your top two framework choices.
 Real experience beats comparison charts.